SophieWDK/sophiewdk.github.io/index.markdown

 ## **Crime Trends Over Time**

-Crime in San Francisco has undergone a noticeable shift in recent years.
+[comment]: <> (Crime in San Francisco has undergone a noticeable shift in recent years.
 While overall crime dropped 28% since 2006, this decline masks a significant geographical redistribution.
-Traditional hotspots such as **Union Square** and **Tenderloin** saw intensified policing efforts, pushing criminal activity into newer areas such as **SoMa** and **Mission Bay**.
+Traditional hotspots such as **Union Square** and **Tenderloin** saw intensified policing efforts, pushing criminal activity into newer areas such as **SoMa** and **Mission Bay**.)

 Another notable shift is the adaptation of criminals to technological and economic changes.
 The rise of organized retail theft rings and a 400% increase in catalytic converter thefts (2020-2024) illustrate how modern crime has evolved to exploit new vulnerabilities.